pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_generate_from_local.hbs.md

 # Tanzu accelerator generate-from-local

-Generate a project from local files and registered accelerators or fragments.
+This command generates a project from a combination of registered and local artifacts.

 ## Synopsis